tricode/magnolia-news/README.md

 * Removed duplicate field 'expiry date'.
 * Fixed typo in app configuration.
 * Added correct query for nodes that needs to deactivated.
+* Add IoC for syndicator in scheduled job 'Deactivate published news'